gateway-fm/rpc-docs/apis/ethereum/eth_feehistory.md

 # eth\_feeHistory

-Returns a collection of historical gas information from which you can decide what to submit as your `maxFeePerGas` and/or `maxPriorityFeePerGas`.
-This method was introduced with [EIP 1559](https://blog.alchemy.com/blog/eip-1559).

 **Parameters**

 * `BLOCKCOUNT` - Number of blocks in the requested range.
 Between 1 and 1024 blocks can be requested in a single query.
 Less than requested may be returned if not all blocks are available.